InstaPy/InstaPy/README.md

 If you're not familiar with virtualenv, please [read about it here](https://virtualenv.pypa.io/en/stable/) and use it to your advantage.
 In essence, this is be the _only_ Python library you should install as root (e.g., with sudo).
 All other Python libraries should be inside a virtualenv.
+Running `source venv/bin/activate` will activate the correct Python to run InstaPy.
+To exit an activated virtualenv run `deactivate'.
-Now copy/paste the `quickstart.py` Python code below and run your first InstaPy script.
+Now, copy/paste the `quickstart.py` Python code below and run your first InstaPy script.
 Remember to run it with Python from the virtualenv, so from `venv/bin/python`.
 To make sure which Python is used, run `which python`, it will tell you which Python is 'active'.
-Running `source venv/bin/activate` will activate the correct Python to run InstaPy.
-To exit an activated virtualenv run `deactivate'.

 ### Set it up yourself with this Basic Setup